microshift-io/microshift-documentation/content/docs/microshift-for-edge.md

 summary: MicroShift is optimized for edge computing.
 ---

 Edge devices deployed out in the field pose very different operational, environmental, and business challenges from those of cloud computing.
 These motivate different engineering trade-offs for Kubernetes at the far edge than for cloud or near-edge scenarios.

-MicroShift's design goals cater to this:
+MicroShift's design goals cater to edge computing:

 - make frugal use of system resources (CPU, memory, network, storage, etc.),
 - tolerate severe networking constraints,